Is Tinnitus From Post-Nasal Drip A Cause For Concern?

 Ear Infections, Sinus Infections, and Tinnitus

 Chronic sinus infections are a known cause of post-nasal drip and tinnitus, largely because nasal congestion related to a sinus infection causes abnormal pressure in the middle ear and impair hearing function.
-Pressure causes damage and phantom sound in the same way as an ear infection, and can impact hearing levels as well as create a sensation of phantom sounds that include ringing, rushing, or roaring.
+Ear pressure causes damage and phantom sound in the same way as an ear infection, and can impact hearing levels as well as create a sensation of phantom sounds that include ringing, rushing, or roaring.

 Treating Post-Nasal Drip